cpng123/Blogging-Tool-Project/README.md

   - At least one **lowercase letter** (a-z)
   - At least one **number** (0-9)

+---

-#### Styling
+### Styling
 Most of the styling in this application is done using the Bootstrap library.
 This ensures a responsive and visually appealing design with minimal effort.

-#### Using this template

-This template sets you off in the right direction for your coursework.
-To get started:
+---

+### 🚀 Getting Started

-- Run `npm install` from the project directory to install all the node packages.
+1. Run npm install from the project directory to install all Node packages.

-- Run `npm run build-db` to create the database on Mac or Linux or run `npm run build-db-win` to create the database on Windows

-- Run `npm run start` to start serving the web app (Access via http://localhost:3000)

-Test the app by browsing to the following routes:
+2. Build the database:
+  * On Mac/Linux: `npm run build-db`
+  * On Windows: `npm run build-db-win`

+3. Start the web app: `npm run start`

+4. Open the app at: http://localhost:3000

+---

+### 🌐 Routes

 **Main Home Page**
 - http://localhost:3000